Matthieu Vaxivière: 2022: WEC title challenge

 Vaxivière competing at the 2023 6 Hours of Spa-Francorchamps.

 Nevertheless, Vaxivière, Lapierre and Negrão returned to Alpine in 2022.
-At the season opener in Sebring, the Frenchman put on a particularly impressive showing, setting the fastest lap and helping his team to their first victory in the Hypercar category.
+At the season opener in Sebring, he put on a particularly impressive showing, setting the fastest lap and helping his team to their first victory in the Hypercar category.
 Vaxivière and his partners took second at Spa before finishing a disappointing fourth in the 24 Hours of Le Mans, as issues with the car's clutch control and ignition coil systems respectively put the team out of contention for the podium.
 They bounced back emphatically in Monza, where, having made contact in a hard-fought battle with the Toyota of Kamui Kobayashi, Vaxivière scored another win.
 However, this would end up being the team's final finish ahead of their rivals Toyota, with a power reduction for the final two races thanks to the BoP mechanism leading to Alpine finishing second in the overall standings.

 2023: LMP2 return & Pro-Am title

 Vaxivière and Alpine stepped down to the LMP2 category for the 2023 season, where the French driver partnered Charles Milesi and Julien Canal.
 The team would finish the season seventh overall with a podium at Monza.

-In addition, he paired up with François Perrodo and Ben Barnicoat to race in the Pro-Am Cup of the European Le Mans Series that same year.
+In addition, Vaxivière paired up with François Perrodo and Ben Barnicoat to race in the Pro-Am Cup of the European Le Mans Series that same year.
 After starting the campaign with two class podiums, Vaxivière helped AF Corse towards its first Pro-Am win of the season at Aragón, where he passed title rival Louis Delétraz for the lead with half an hour to go.
 The same pair once again battled hard for position at Spa-Francorchamps, where Vaxivière once again came out on top, thus securing fourth in class.
 Third at the first Portugal race was followed by a victory at the season-ending 4 Hours of Portimão, where late defensive driving from Barnicoat against Malthe Jakobsen proved decisive in securing the Pro-Am title for Vaxivière and Perrodo.